-Pilot supports multiple networks, including Ethernet, WiFi, and 4G.
+Pilot supports multiple networks, including Ethernet, WiFi, and LTE.
 Choose the definition of the right live broadcast based on your network.

 Setting the networks of Pilot, system options, software information, etc.

-Pilot supports multiple networks, including Ethernet, WiFi, and 4G.
-The Ethernet and 4G need to be connected to the Base, and the network cable and SIM card are inserted into the Base.
+Pilot supports multiple networks, including Ethernet, WiFi, and LTE.
+The Ethernet and LTE need to be connected to the Base, and the network cable and SIM card are inserted into the Base.

 Device Name The name of the Pilot can be modified.
 You will see this name when the Mobile app connects to the Pilot or creates a hotspot.

 Pilot OS can be downloaded and updated via the network.
 When a new version is found, the settings icon in Launcher displays the notification badge.
-To ensure safety and stability, please update the Pilot OS in time.
+To ensure safety and Auto Level, please update the Pilot OS in time.